abbylush-coder/Coding-Convergence/README.md

 # Coding-Convergence

 Coding Convergence is a creative coding project that sort to create a trap remix of the indie/pop song 'Eat Your Young' by Hozier.
-The project consists of an introduction, a first and second verse, a bridge/interlude and two choruses and a short outro of 10 beats.
+The project consists of an introduction, a first and second verse, a bridge/interlude, two choruses and a short outro of 10 beats.

 ## Table of Contents